Registered Quality Assurance Professional (RQAP) Frequently Asked Questions (FAQ)

 CPR developed a Re-Registration Unit Request Form

 .
-CPR will not approve re-registration units to be offered for training conducted by consultants or other commercial entities; this form should only be used by professional societies and organizations.
+CPR will not approve re-registration units to be offered for training conducted by consultants or other commercial entities; this form should only be used by not-for-profit organizations.

 28. I simply do not have enough re-registration units from my activities over the last 3 years to complete my re-registration application.
 Is there anything else I can do to maintain my RQAP credential?